 Emily Magee: “This isn’t scary!
 It sounds terrifying, but it’s likely that your systems already cover some of these regulations.
 Don’t forget that most of the people on your marketing lists probably want to come to your events.
 Just be transparent and responsible about the ways you store and use data.
 Always be transparent about the ways people’s data will be used.”

 Glyn Roberts: “I found the data mapping piece very valuable.
 It helped us understand all parts of our business.
 If you create a data map, share it with the entire team so that everyone can benefit”

 Anita Bapat: “Figure out what data you have and then how you got hold of it.
-That’s the only way to understand if it’s GDPR compliant.”
+That’s the only way to understand if it’s GDPR ready.”

 Mike Piddock: “Consider this an opportunity.
-Your clients will value the fact that you’re going to them and telling them you are in control of this and that you’re working out ways to make sure they stay data compliant.
+Your clients will value the fact that you’re going to them and telling them you are in control of this and that you’re working out ways to make sure they stay GDPR savvy.
 Use it as an opportunity to stand out and show that you care about this issue.”